barcelosrui/graphql-conference-planner/angular/README.md

 - And use this client in the app.module.ts

 ### 1. Basic queries: Get all conferences
- - The main root will display the Conferences component
+- What you will learn:
+  - Write a query
+- Todo:
- - Write a query to fetch all conferences.
+  - Write a query to fetch all conference using glq tags in conference.apollo-query.ts.
+You will find all fields required in the conference-card.component.html
- - Iterate on conferences and ConferenceOverView component
- - Understand how data are passed in a component
- - Understand benefits of Fragments: Usage in other component, propTypes check.
- - Understand the HOC from apollo graphql and waitForGraphql
+  - Use the query in conference-card-list.component.ts

 ### 2. Basic queries: Conference details
- - In ConferenceDetails:
+- What you will learn:
- - Understand how you can add variables to your queries/mutations (with props access)
+  - Understand how you can add variables to your queries/mutations
- - Understand how variables are used in the query function and in the query itself (the id should be required) alias the query, call it conference
+  - Understand how variables are used in the query function and in the query itself (the id should be required)
- - You should only use fragments in the query on each Type!
+- TODO:
+  - Write a query to fetch the details of a conference (DetailedConferenceQuery in conference.apollo-query.ts .
+You will find all fields required in the conference-details-level.component.html and sponsor-box.component.html
+  - In ConferenceDetails: Implement all todos :p
+    Hint: to create the speaker array, you should look at the talks fields

- ### 3. Basic mutations : Authentication
+### 3. Basic mutations : Authentication ( Register/ login button)
- - Fix the Registration and login components
+- What you will learn:
   - Write a basic mutation
   - Understand how variables are passed in mutations
   - Understand how the mutation is available in your component
+- TODO:
+  - Fix the register and login components by implementing all todos

 ### 4. Advanced queries PART 1
+- What you will learn:
   - Mixin mutations and queries in one component
-(Don't take care of the Conference component, YET!)
- - In the management conferences component
   - Write a query to get the list of conferences on a particular page
   - Write a mutation to delete a conference
   - Understand how you pass variables
   - Understand how apollo passes data in component
   - Understand pagination

- - in the management talks component
- - write a query to get all talks in one page
- - write a mutation to delete a talk
+- TODO (Don't take care of the Conference component, YET!)
+  - In the conference-table-list component, fix all todos
+  - In the talks-table-list component, fix all todos

 ### 5. Advanced queries PART 2
   - The management/Conference component should add a conference if there's no conference id in the path params.
   - If there's an id in the path, it means you need to fetch that conference